 The proceeds from Stars and Snowdrops are divided equally between HCO and Raleigh.
-To date, the event has raised nearly £3500 for HCO.
+To date, the event has raised over £10,000 for HCO.
 The money is being used for futher work on the observatory and in 2008, a substantial investment was made in purchasing a solar telescope of our own.

 We are indebted to Julie Godson who designed the event poster.
 We should also like to thank Tim Ellis and Stella Carr of Hybrid Arts for their help in the promotion of this event.

 We often receive requests for copies of the poster to help publicise the event.
 You can download a PDF copy here.
 We are really grateful for this support from the community, so thank you!

 With great regret, we had to cancel Stars & Snowdrops 2016.
 A combination of circumstances, including a family crisis, building work at Hanwell Castle overrunning, and forecast rainfall levels affecting the woodland walk have meant that organising the 2016 event would have been incredibly difficult and potentially hazardous.